Rishabh2724/BreatheESG-Assignment/DECISIONS.md

 ## Natural gas in m³
 Gas is metered by volume in m³ and gets a kgCO2e/m³ factor.
 I don't convert it to litres, that's dimensionally meaningless.
 Liquid fuels stay in litres (gallons converted).

-## What I'd ask the PM
-1. Which SAP export, exactly?
-The right column mapping depends entirely on the client's specific report/transaction.
-I built for a movements-style export; I'd want one real file before hardening it.
-2. Spend-based or activity-based procurement?
-Changes the factor model and whether I need FX rates and category-level factors.
-3. Market-based or location-based Scope 2?
-Decides whether I have to model RECs/PPAs.
-4. What's the policy for reopening a locked row?
-Auditors sometimes need post-sign-off corrections, and the right flow depends on the client's audit process.
-5. Who reviews, and do they need maker/checker separation?
-That's what decides how much RBAC is actually needed.
-6. When the same activity legitimately comes from two systems, flag only or an explicit merge/supersede flow?